trevorbaca/mraz/mraz/etc/materials.md

 1. Endless quick stream.
 Continuous prolated thirty-second notes filling changing cells equal to two, three or four eighth notes each.
-Internal change animates material with slow change of register: specific type of up-lifted-at-end change of contour: ______---^ Material repeats sequences this contour-inflection process five or six times, each time starting on a start-pitch just barely lower than the time before: effects up-inflected down-sequence.
-Material effects longterm crescendo from ppp to f in continuous even swells: effects down-directed crescendo.
+Internal change animates material with slow change of register: specific type of up-lifted-at-end change of contour: ______---^ Material sequences this contour-inflection process five or six times, each time starting on a start-pitch just barely lower than the time before: effects up-inflected down-sequence.
+Material effects down-directed crescendo from ppp to f in continuous even swells.
 Material can then be partitioned discontiguously throughout the piece.

 2. Process of perforation that progresively atomizes endless thirty-second note stream.
 Process carries very far.
-Terminal edges of process become extremely interesting ways of durationcoloring strongly silence-isolated and duration-colored thirty-second notes.
-Process only asymptotically approaches silence: extreme ends of process can be used to effect extremely intermittent voice that reappears only every 10 - 15 seconds or even more intermittently.
-Potentially strong bringer of intermittency.
+Terminal edges of process become extremely interesting ways of durationcoloring strongly silence-isolated thirty-second notes.
+Process only asymptotically approaches silence: ends of process can be used to effect extremely intermittent voice that reappears only every 10 - 15 seconds or even more intermittently.

 3. Inverse process of accumulation that proressively assembles atoms into chains and then chains into an underlying stream.
-Important: intermediate stages of process imply (silence-delimited) phrasal segmentation: exact rhythms recur throughout the piece.
+Important: intermediate stages of process imply silence-delimited phrasal segmentation: exact rhythms recur throughout the piece.
 In fact perhaps all perceptually phrasal materials derive of the same process or even the same moments of the same process.

 4. Crêtes d'ondes: tenuti-inflection upper voice imbricated at the peaks of undulating carrier voice in slightly lower register.
-Pitch material of the voices deriving of different cells.
-Requires only a single hand.
+Voices' pitch material of the derive of different cells.
+Requires only one hand.
 Striking in running durations that are exactly even or that are equal according to Chopin correspondences.
 There's even a three-voice version (crêtes doubles) that establishes two separate and intercalated series of peaks overlapping in register and differing in dynamics.
-Leaves the other hand available: resonance effects; rhythmically independent second stratum (possibly again of crêtes d'ondes) run faster or slower or at roughly the same rate;
+Leaves the other hand available for rhythmically independent second stratum of possibly more crêtes d'ondes.
-    completely contrasting second process.

 5. Sixteenth-note crêtes d'ondes.